 Load Testing Setup

 Now that we have our GUI configured, let’s start with JMeter load testing.
-We will start with scalability testing of Charcha’s home page.
+We will start with the scalability testing of Charcha’s home page.
 To do that go ahead and create some HTTP request sampler as shown below.
 We are going to add three HTTP requests for now – The home page, discussion page and the profile page

 Note that I have added HTTP requests for login and starting a discussion but it is disabled for now because these are POST request and we need to do some configurations for POST requests when load testing a Django application.
 Lets see how to do that.